5 Aspects of your Business you Need to Track Today to make any Data-Driven Decisions

-After 10 years of analyzing data sets of all shapes, sizes and industries, I've found that if you track the following 5 attributes about your platform/hardware and your customers, timestamped at the individual event level:
+After 10 years of collaborating with companies of all shapes, sizes and industries, I've found that all aspects of your business fall into just 5 attributes that you should track about your platform/hardware and your customers, timestamped at the individual event level:

-- "Demographics" of the customer's device or IoT device (e.g. Android/iPhone, tablet, desktop, hardware type),
+- "Demographics" of the customer's/IoT device (e.g. Android/iPhone, tablet, desktop, hardware type),

 - Your app's/platform's "demographics" (e.g. release 0.9.3),